 Warren Buffett seeks out consumer monopolies with a product or service that is unique and difficult to reproduce by competitors, seeing the real value of these companies in their intangibles.
 This week, we cover an approach based on Buffett’s philosophy that homes in on consumer monopolies poised to grow and give you a list of stocks that currently pass the screen.

-Warren Buffett is one of the most well-known investors, earning billions through his publicly traded holding company, Berkshire Hathaway.
-Buffett has built an impressive investment track record, as well as a personal fortune.
+Buffett is one of the most well-known investors, earning billions through his publicly traded holding company, Berkshire Hathaway Inc. Buffett has built an impressive investment track record, as well as a personal fortune.